 I prepare myself for ritual by reflecting on what I’m doing in that ritual.
 I choose clothing that reflects my intention.
 I take some time to do a formal cleansing bath or shower at some point before ritual (though this may not be immediately before ritual – it might be the night before, depending on my schedule.)

 Last minute preparations

-Finally, I make any last minute preparations – changing for ritual, putting on ritual jewelry, talking about any information everyone needs before we begin.
-I begin by breathing, centering, and balancing myself.
+Finally, make any last minute preparations – changing for ritual, putting on ritual jewellery, talking about any information everyone needs before we begin.

 2: Creating sacred space

 My tradition’s process of creating sacred space has several smaller steps.
 Many other religious witchcraft traditions use similar steps – but you may be familiar with them in a slightly different order.

 We start by cleansing the energy of the space we’re using for ritual.
 When we’re working in our own home, we hopefully cleanse and bless our space regularly – but we still can track in unwanted energy and stress at times.
 Cleaning everything up energetically before we start ritual helps us focus and make the most of our time in circle, just like tidying up the place physically means we’re less likely to trip over something, or get distracted by a dust bunny.

 And of course, when we’re working in other spaces – whether that’s a public park or a rented space – we don’t always know what’s been there before us.
 Cleansing the space means we start with a known foundation.

 This part of our circle casting is a way to let go of these distractions and leave them behind for the duration of circle.
 Banishing can be done in many ways – with a broom, with a chime, with other instruments, with clapping.

 This is creating the boundary of the circle, and creating the kind of space and energy we will be working in.
 My tradition uses the same text for every Sabbat and Esbat circle we cast, but some groups vary the circle cast for different times of year or different needs.
 There are also a variety of ways to scribe a circle.